sikuli/sikuli/docs/source/region.rst

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)
-		:return: one ore more match objects as an iterator object or ``None`` if not found.
+		:return: one ore more match objects as an iterator object

 		How to iterate through is :ref:`documented here <IteratingMatches>`.

 		Repeatedly find ALL instances of a pattern, until no match can be found anymore, that meets the requirements for a single :py:meth:`Region.find()` with the specified pattern.

+		If no match is found with the minimum similarity or greater, the find fails (see: :ref:`not found <PatternNotFound>`)

 		**Side Effect** *lastMatches*: a reference to the returned iterator object containing the found matches is stored with the region that was searched.
 It can be